-Once you have satisfied yourself that the car you’re considering meets your needs and is in good condition, it’s time to start haggling.
-It can be overwhelming, so take your time and try to keep the emotion out of it.
-If you’re dealing with a professional car sales person, remember that their primary objective is to sell you a car.
+Once you’re satisfied that the car meets your needs and is in good condition, it’s time to start haggling.
+The process can be intimidating, so take your time and try to keep emotion out of it.
+If you’re dealing with a professional car salesperson, remember their primary objective is to sell you a car.
 It’s what they do every day, so they are very good at negotiating, especially when dealing with inexperienced first-timers.

-Dealing with a private seller is usually more straight-forward.
+Dealing with a private seller is usually more straightforward.
 Do your research online to establish the current wholesale (or trade-in) price for cars with similar options, mileage and condition.
-That is your goal, and you’ll probably end up somewhere between the trade-in price and the retail price.
+You’ll usually end up somewhere between the trade-in price and the retail price.